-I have worked in many software projects, having been lucky to be in the initial team of several software products.
+I have worked in many software projects and have been lucky to be in the initial team of several software products.
 Besides, having acted both as a Developer and as a Product Manager has allowed me to have a wider view of what usually causes most friction between business and engineering: time estimates.

-However, using Scrum properly (along with some XP practices) we can avoid the uncomfortable tension of asking developers for time estimates.
+However, applying Scrum along with some XP practices we can avoid the uncomfortable tension of asking developers for time estimates.
 Instead, we can calculate release dates automatically, getting infinitely more accurate time estimates, while saving all the arguments and keeping team morale high.
 How?
 Keep reading!

 1. The problem: Time estimates in Software Projects fail dramatically

 The topic of delay and over-budget in the software industry has been widely discussed, including reports such as this one by Harvard Business Review, later commented in this InfoQ post.
 A conclusion of this report is: “If you want to avoid the slow death caused by IT projects you must be prepared not only to spend 400% more than planned on the project, but to reap only 25% of the expected benefits.
 If you keep this in mind you can possibly prevent a company from being killed by an IT project”.